dfinity/portal/docs/samples/t-ecdsa-sample.md

     ecdsa_example_motoko: https://a3gq9-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=736w4-cyaaa-aaaal-qb3wq-cai
 ```

+In example above, `ecdsa_example_motoko` has the URL https://a3gq9-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=736w4-cyaaa-aaaal-qb3wq-cai and serves up the Candid web UI for this particular canister deployed on mainnet.

 ## Obtaining Public Keys

-### Using the Candid Web UI
+### Using the Candid web UI

-if you deployed your canister locally or to mainnet, you should have a URL to the Candid Web UI where you can access the public methods.
+if you deployed your canister locally or to mainnet, you should have a URL to the Candid web UI where you can access the public methods.
 We call `public-key` method:

 ![Public key method](./_attachments/tecdsa-candid-public-key.png)